Arrest at Portland hotel nets suspect in heartless Christmas eve arson

 The Clark County Sheriff’s office says the men had also been seen casing nearby neighborhoods.

 Sgt.
-Pete Muller with the Clark County Sheriff’s Office said a task force made up of the Clark County Sheriff’s Office, Portland police, and US Marshals tracked them to the Embassy Suites.
+Pete Muller with the Clark County Sheriff’s Office said a task force made up of the Clark County Sheriff’s Office, Portland police, and US Marshals tracked the suspects to the Embassy Suites.

 The man arrested was accused of burglary, arson and theft of firearms.